Nationals give multiyear extension to GM Mike Rizzo

 The 59-year-old Rizzo, who also holds the title of president of baseball operations, built the team that won the 2019 World Series championship.
 The Nationals have won four NL East titles, most recently in 2017.
 They won the last season’s World Series after making the playoffs as a wild card.

+“He deserves it,” Martinez said.
+“He built this organization and good for him.

+“He gets more years to build this up again and do it again.”

-This year, the Nationals are in last place in the division in the pandemic-shortened season.
+This year, the Nationals are in last place in the division in the pandemic-shortened season, but the 2020 struggles have not affected Nationals owner Mark Lerner’s confidence in Rizzo.

-“We are thrilled that Mike will continue to lead our club,” Nationals owner Mark Lerner said in a statement released by the team.
+“We are thrilled that Mike will continue to lead our club,” Lerner said in a statement released by the team.

 “He guided us through the early years of building this franchise into what it is today — a perennial contender that brought a World Series championship home to Washington, D.C., last season.
 I look forward to continuing our strong working relationship for years to come.”